bobenheimer/react-groundwork/README.md

 # react-groundwork
 A starting point for react applications.
 The goal of this project is to provide a very fast and simple basic structure to create single page react apps with unit testing already setup.
-It is slightly opinionated (sass, karma, jasmine), but makes no opinions about flux/mv* architecture or package management (npm/yarn).
+It is slightly opinionated (sass, karma, mocha, chai), but makes no opinions about flux/mv* architecture or package management (npm/yarn).

 ## Getting Started